 Dekton® and ventilated façades

-The transformation of a 1960s building starting with its façade
+The transformation of a 1960s building starting with the façade

 The architect of this project had to deal with major structural problems.
 The idea was to restore a building from the 1960s with a low load-bearing capacity where limitations of energy demand and sound insulation had to be resolved.
 Furthermore, it was important to find a material that could withstand the unforgiving coastal conditions and could easily hide the installations and building elements.

 The developer proposed the use of a ventilated façade with ceramic cladding.
 Based on this proposal, the architect and marble supplier found the perfect solution in Dekton®.

 Thanks to Dekton®, they solved the structural and functional problems encountered while providing an optimum and attractive result in record time.

 Thirty-eight 1.2cm thick Dekton® Sirius slabs were used to clad the façade, which corresponds to a total surface area of 175m2.
 These slabs are easy to maintain and are supported on a stainless steel and aluminum structure that is highly resistant to moisture.